bonitasoft/bonita-doc/md/script.md

 Follow the steps in the wizard to configure the connector.
 For the **Parameters of the script**, enter this information:

+On Linux or Mac
 * In the first field, enter the script interpreter e.g. `/bin/sh`
 * In the second field, enter the execution parameter e.g. `-c`
 * In the third field, enter the script e.g. `find /home/ -name "*.xml"`

+On Windows - Command Prompt
+* In the first field, enter the script interpreter `cmd`
+* In the second field, enter the execution parameter `/c`
+* In the third field, enter the script e.g. `java -version`

+On Windows - Powershell
+* In the first field, enter the script interpreter `powershell`
+* In the second field, enter the execution parameter `-command`
+* In the third field, enter the script e.g. `$PSVersionTable`

 ## How to configure the Groovy script connector